mitsuhiko/lucumr/2015/12/21/introducing-lektor.rst

 case people want to help out, there is no single point of failure!

-I hope I can spend some time over Christmas to do the same to my other projects to alter the bus factor of those.
+I hope I can spend some time over Christmas to do the same to my other projects and alter the bus factor of them.

 There is far too much in Lektor to be able to cover it in a single blog post so I will probably write a bit more about some of the really cool